Those Harmful Additives In Food & How Can You Protect Your Family? | Amoils.com

 The best way to get away from these bad eating habits is to change to fresh, unprocessed foods grown by local farmers.
 Since these foods are local, they don’t need to be packaged or pumped full of preservatives to keep them from going off before reaching you.
 And since they are whole and unprocessed, they won’t contain additives, colorings or artificial flavors.
 Plus you will be supporting your local economy.

-Every grocery store has fresh fruit and vegetable sections – even Target has introduced this just very recently and then there are dedicated healthy grocery stores such as Whole Foods and Trader Joe.
+Every grocery store has fresh fruit and vegetable sections and then there are dedicated healthy grocery stores such as Whole Foods and Trader Joe.
 So it makes it that much easier for you to change to healthier, natural foods even if you don’t have a farmer’s market close by.

 It is important when shopping to check labels for additives.
 If you can buy more whole foods and fewer convenience foods, the time you spend preparing an additive-free meal will pay off in fresh flavor and increased food safety for you and your family.